-To investigate the physics behind the SH-enhancement factors, especially in the case of the pump and/or signal modes with polarization orthogonal to the MoS$_2$ monolayer, we performed simulations based on nonlinear coupled equations \cite{boyd2020nonlinear,shen1984principles}, which are described in detail in \cref{sec:theo_aspects_SHG}.
+To investigate the physics behind the SH-enhancement factors, especially in the case of the pump and/or signal modes with polarization orthogonal to the MoS$_2$ monolayer, we performed simulations based on nonlinear coupled equations \cite{boyd2020nonlinear,shen1984principles}, which are described in detail in Supplementary Information section S1.
 The SH conversion efficiency ($\eta$) depends on the WG length ($L$), the phase-mismatch factor ($\Delta\beta$) and the nonlinear coefficient ($\gamma$) between pump and signal modes:

 The phase mismatch factor, $\Delta\beta= 2\beta_P-\beta_S$, with $\beta_P$ and $\beta_S$, respectively, representing the pump and signal propagation constants, may deviate from zero, causing the SH-power to oscillate along the WG. $\gamma$ measures the nonlinear interaction strength, which is proportional to the spatial overlap between the pump and signal mode components ($\vec{e_P}$ and $\vec{e_S}$) in the nonlinear medium, coupled by the second-order susceptibility tensor ($\stackrel{\leftrightarrow}{\chi}^{(2)}$):